jknaut/experimental-stack-jsxgraph/components/README.md

 Notes:
-- The switching curves component is not yet in the "options"-format.
+- The switching curves component is integrated into one of the example questions.
+It is not in the "options"-format yet.
-- The documentation needs some improvement and is in progress.
+- The documentation will receive an update soon.
 Feel free to contact me, contact info can be found here: <a href="https://oth-aw.de/scda">https://oth-aw.de/scda</a>.